 - Access to the fitness center at Exhale South Beach (across the street from the hotel)

 Together these are savings of $64 dollars per day (tax not included) I could spend elsewhere, like dinner or shopping.

-The hotel has no airport shuttle service of their own.
-You can arrange something with them but its not complimentary.
+The hotel has no airport shuttle service of its own.
+You can arrange something with them but it’s not complimentary.
 As I was renting a car anyway, it wasn’t an issue for me.
-The drive to the hotel was not to bad, considered all the construction going on in Miami Beach right around the convention center.
+The drive to the hotel was not too bad, considered all the construction going on in Miami Beach right around the convention center.
 Traffic was moderate but once you hit Miami Beach it slowed down significantly because of all the traffic lights, pedestrians crossing the street even tho there is no crosswalk or they have a red light.
-People don’t really care in this area.
+People don’t really care about this area.
 My GPS guided me right to the hotel entrance and I pulled up into the driveway to the parking garage to be out of the way of traffic and so I wouldn’t block the sidewalk.
 One of the valets came to assist me.
 He got me a claim check for my car, tagged my bags, which would then be delivered to my room once checked in.

 I proceeded inside and up to the third floor.
 That’s where the lobby and front desk is located.
 I checked in and received my room keys.
 To get to any floor other than 1st or 3rd you have to use your keycard to activate the elevator.
 My room was located on the 9th floor.